 Before issuing an award, the Director of Law Student Financial Services will review the applicant's eligibility based on the student's academic performance at the end of each school year (Spring semester).
-Students who have not met the minimum standards of satisfactory academic progress will be placed on Financial Aid Suspension.
+Students who have not met the minimum standards of satisfactory academic progress will be placed on Financial Aid Warning for one semester.
+Students who have not met the minimum standards of satisfactory academic progress at the end of two consecutive semesters will be placed on Financial Aid Suspension.
 Students placed on Financial Aid Suspension will not be eligible to receive additional federal student aid funding (including federal loans).